 Temperament of Female Bulldogs

 Female bulldogs will be a little bit more laid back most of the time.
 They are slightly less playful, less attention-seeking, and more independent.
-They are less interested in socializing with people, but they will be very protective of one member of the family.
-Females may get a little grumpy if they are bothered when they want to be left alone
+They are less interested in socializing with people, but they will be very protective of one family member.
+Females may get a little grumpy if they are bothered when they want to be left alone.

 Differences in Temperament of Male and Female Bulldogs